 This is not the only backtracking strategy we can use to find longest increasing subsequences.
-Instead of considering the input array one element at a time, we could try to construct the output sequence one element at a time.
-That is, instead of "Is A[i] is the next element of the output sequence?", we could ask directly, "Where is the next element of the output sequence, if any?"
+Instead of considering the input sequence one element at a time, we could try to construct the output sequence one element at a time.
+That is, instead of asking "Is A[i] the next element of the output sequence?", we could ask directly, "Where is the next element of the output sequence, if any?"

 Jumping into the middle of this strategy, we might be faced with the following picture.
-Here we just decided to include the 6 just left of the black bar in our output sequence, and we need to decide which element to the right of the bar to include next.
+Suppose we just decided to include the 6 just left of the black bar in our output sequence, and we need to decide which element to the right of the bar to include next.

-Of course, we only need to consider numbers on the right that are bigger than 6.
+Of course, we can only include numbers on the right that are greater than 6; otherwise, our output sequence would not be increasing.